trebeljahr/trebeljahr.com/_booknotes/the-selfish-gene.md

 > Genes have no foresight.
 They do not plan ahead.

 Two different copies of genes, one from father one from mother, sometimes one copy takes precedence over another, different copies are called alleles.
 Set of all alleles is named gene pool.
 Germ line cells are formed by meiosis, half of the genome is split, from 46 to 23 chromoses in humans, two germ line cells then combine at conception to form complete human.
 The normal cell division is called mitosis.
-During meiosis, the 23 chromosomes actually change - the 46 are not just separated, but shuffled, part of chromosome 1a and part of 1b are exchanged to form new 1c and 1d which each go into their separate sperm/egg cells.
+During meiosis, the 23 chromosomes  change - the 46 are not just separated, but shuffled, part of chromosome 1a and part of 1b are exchanged to form new 1c and 1d which each go into their separate sperm/egg cells.
 Each egg/sperm cell therefore is unique.
 This is called crossover.

 > Any one chromosome in a sperm is a patchwork, a mosaic of maternal and paternal genes.